HC Teaching Toolkit

 two students playing a board game game for an HC colloquium

-Want to teach an honors colloquium?
+Want to teach an honors seminar?
 Have an idea for an honors course?
 Take a look at what it takes, and submit your idea to the HC.

 Course Evaluations